barakacanbyte/NedaPay/merchant-portal/README.md

 ---

 ## Stablecoin Management

+- Each supported stablecoin is defined in `app/data/stablecoins.ts` with its correct on-chain decimals for accurate display and conversion.
+- If you add a new stablecoin, ensure you specify its `decimals` value to guarantee proper quoting and formatting in the UI.
 - All supported stablecoins are listed in `app/data/stablecoins.ts`.
 - Each token includes a `chainId` property (e.g., `8453` for Base Mainnet, `11155111` for Sepolia Testnet).
 - Only tokens matching the connected network are queried for balances.